MarcosVale03/rockpaperscissors/README.md

 # rockpaperscissors
-Simple JavaScript Rock Paper Scissors program written inside a script tag in html
+Simple JavaScript Rock Paper Scissors program with no front end.
+Console ineractions only.